openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 Cross-validation and model selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a model selection method is used (such as :class:`LARS`), then the fast cross-validation (CV)
+If a model selection method is used (such as :class:`~openturns.LARS`), then the fast cross-validation (CV)
 method can produce an optimistic estimated error i.e. the true error can
 be greater that the estimated error (see [hastie2009]_ section 7.10.2 page 245).
-This is because the fast CV does not take into account for the model selection.
+This is because the fast CV does not take model selection into account.

 The reason for this behavior is that the model selection produces a set
-of predictors which fits particularly well to the data.
+of predictors which fits the data particularly well.
 If a model selection method is involved, only the simple validation
 method can produce an unbiased estimator, because the model selection
 is then involved each time a new surrogate model is trained i.e. each